Mary H. Murguia: District court service

-On July 21, 2000, President Clinton nominated Murguia to a new seat on the United States District Court for the District of Arizona that was created by 113 Stat.
+On July 21, 2000, President Bill Clinton nominated Murguia to a new seat on the United States District Court for the District of Arizona that was created by 113 Stat.
 1501.
 The United States Senate confirmed Murguia on October 3, 2000, and she received her commission on October 13, 2000.
-Her service as a district court judge was terminated on January 4, 2011 when she was elevated to the United States Court of Appeals for the Ninth Circuit.
+Her service as a district court judge was terminated on January 4, 2011 when she was elevated to the court of appeals.

 Court of appeals service

-On March 25, 2010, President Obama nominated Murguia to a fill a vacancy on the United States Court of Appeals for the Ninth Circuit that was created by the decision by Judge Michael Daly Hawkins to assume senior status.
+On March 25, 2010, President Barack Obama nominated Murguia to a fill a vacancy on the United States Court of Appeals for the Ninth Circuit that was created when Judge Michael Daly Hawkins assumed senior status.
 On December 22, 2010, she was confirmed by the United States Senate by a 89–0 vote.
 On January 4, 2011, she received her commission and took the oath of office.
 She became Chief Judge on December 1, 2021.

 She had been suggested as a potential nominee to the Supreme Court in Obama's second term.